Kent Whealy: Seed Savers Exchange

 Whealy co-founded Seed Savers Exchange, Inc. in 1975, with then wife Diane Ott publishing an annual yearbook identifying heirloom seed varieties available for sale in North America.
 The organization evolved into a private seed bank, collecting and saving heirloom varieties of vegetable, fruit and grain seeds.
 In 1985, the group extended its reach to include maintaining an ancient rare breed of White Park cattle.

 Whealy left Seed Savers board in 2007.
 By the time of his split with the organization Whealy and then former wife Dianne Ott were credited with helping to create one of the largest nongovernmental seed banks with more than 25,000 varieties.

 Ceres Trust

 In 2009 Whealy became a trustee with the Ceres Trust.
 Via the Ceres Trust Whealy funds research and advocacy campaigns in support of organic agriculture.
 Their initiatives include academic research and consumer education campaigns including funding for the production and promotion of documentaries including Sandra Steingraber's movie Living Downstream on the dangers of pesticides and The Vanishing of the Bees on the role pesticides play in Colony Collapse Disorder, and other advocacy in partnership in support of organic agriculture with the Pesticide Action Network advocacy group.

 JAK KAW Press

 In 2015 Kent Whealy formed his own publishing company (JAK KAW Press, LLC) to ensure that Dan Bussey's extensive research on apples and the appropriate pomological watercolors are recorded for posterity.
-This new publishing venture is dedicated to creating books that celebrate the diversity of our food crops.
-The Illustrated History of Apples in the United States and Canada, already being heralded as a pomological classic, is designed to comprehensively record and illustrate our food crop heritage in rich detail, thus helping to rescue and popularize the historic varieties that still exist.